paullj1/workout-tracker/README.md

   --port 8000
 ```

-Run `workout-tracker-api --help` to see the full list of flags and defaults.
+Run `workout-tracker --help` to see the full list of flags and defaults.
 CLI flags are mirrored in the `.env` keys above so you can mix and match as needed.

 To deploy with SQLite on a bind-mounted volume, point `DATABASE_URL` at the mounted path, e.g.: